syncfusion-content/blazor-docs/blazor/common/how-to/configure-blazor-component-in-bunit-testing.md

     span.MarkupMatches("<span class=\"alert alert-info\">Count: 1</span>");
     ```

 5. Right-click on the NUnit project and select `Run Tests`.
-The test cases will be run and reports the output.
+The test cases will be run and the output will be reported.

     ![NUnit test case result](images/bunit/nunit-test-run.png)

-## Passing Parameters to the Blazor Component Testing
+## Passing parameters to the Blazor component testing

-You can set the Blazor component parameter using `SetParametersAndRender` method.
+You can set the Blazor component parameter using the `SetParametersAndRender` method.

 ```c#
 [Fact]